luckyframework/website-old/README.md

 # The old website for Lucky

-This website has been rewritten and can be found at the new [website repo](https://github.com/luckyframework/website-v2)
+This website has been rewritten and can be found at the new [new website repo](https://github.com/luckyframework/website-v2)